Will of the People World Tour

 The Will of the People World Tour was a world concert tour by English rock band Muse, in support of their ninth studio album, Will of the People (2022).
 The tour began in April 2022 and concluded in November 2023.
 The tour was Muse's first since the start of the COVID-19 pandemic, and is also the first to feature new touring member Dan Lancaster, who replaced long-time touring member Morgan Nicholls.
-The Will of the People World Tour also became the band´s fifth consecutive album concert tour to sell over one million tickets and gross over $100 million.

 Setlist

 The following set list was obtained from the concert held on 26 February 2023 at Target Center in Minneapolis, United States.
 It does not represent all concerts for the duration of the tour.